 - Brush and comb cleaner: Cleaning your brush and comb regularly is essential to maintaining good hair health, but you don’t want to use just any cleaning product.
 Combine two teaspoons of baking soda with one cup of water to create the perfect cleaning solution for your brush and comb.

 - Soften your cuticles: You can make your cuticles softer by soaking them in a mixture of baking soda and water or brushing the mixture directly onto the nails.

 - Sunburn relief: Been out in the sun too long?
 Take a warm bath and dump in half a cup of baking soda.
-Mixing it into your lotion can also help reduce pain caused by sunburns.
+Mixing it into your lotion can also help reduce the pain caused by sunburns.

 - Bug bite relief: Create a thick paste using a tablespoon of baking soda and some water.
 Then rub it on the affected area to get instant relief from the itchiness of bug bites.